-- 1 Rotate the screw cap (5) in a counter-clockwise direction and unscrew it. - 2 Release the lock nut (1) and turn the adjusting screw (2) counter-clockwise until the pressure bolt (6) contacts the piston (9) with the flat surface. - 3 Slide the brake over the brake disc in this condition. - 4 Screw the two guide pins (7) into the gearbox. - 5 Connect the pressure. - 6 Apply the required release pressure (min.
+- 1 Rotate the screw cap (5) in a counter-clockwise direction and unscrew it. - 2 Release the lock nut (1) and turn the adjusting screw (2) counter-clockwise until the pressure bolt (6) contacts the piston (9) with the flat surface. - 3 Slide the brake over the brake disc in this condition. - 4 Screw the two guide pins (7) into the gearbox in accordance with the fitting instructions.
+Refer to page 3-181. - 5 Connect the pressure. - 6 Apply the required release pressure (min.
 130 bar) to the brake in order to pre-tension the plate spring pack (10) completely, up to the stop. - Carry out bleeding of the brake using the bleed valve (8).